Package 'msmbayes'

 Description

 Fit a multi-state model to longitudinal data consisting of intermittent observation of a discrete state.
-Bayesian estimation is used, via the Stan software.
+Bayesian, approximate Bayesian or maximum likelihood estimation is used, via the Stan software.

 Usage